-This course is offered in conjunction with the University of Florida and University of Canberra.
-Students registered on this course will be given the opportunity to select up to 30 credits in total of optional modules from those offered by Florida or Canberra in their second year.
-Students registered at Florida or Canberra will be able to study University of Leicester modules as associate students.
+This course is offered in conjunction with the University of Florida.
+Students registered on this course will be given the opportunity to select up to 30 credits in total of optional modules from those offered by Florida in their second year.
+Students registered at Florida will be able to study University of Leicester modules as associate students.